 2019 Fall Study Tour: Ethical Digital

 We had Digital.
 Now we have Ethical Digital.
-Whether it’s guarding against cyber-risk, misuse of data and opaque AI-powered decisions, or building trust in automation and autonomous systems, ethics is – or should be – an explicit requirement of the digital leadership agenda.
+Whether it’s guarding against cyber risk, misuse of data and opaque AI-powered decisions, or building trust in automation and autonomous systems, ethics is – or should be – an explicit requirement of the digital leadership agenda.

-This tour will be focused around London and New York.
+Our Ethical Digital study tour will be centred in London and New York.
 The home of the digital revolution may be Silicon Valley, but for Ethical Digital the gravitational centres are different.
 Both these hubs share a unique mix of innovation capital; regional, national and international policy frameworks; and robust academic and privately funded research institutions all focused on ethical automated decision systems.
+These are the key factors which give London and New York the right conditions to incubate what will become common practice for Ethical Digital.

 New York, also taking legislative strides ahead of the rest of the nation in terms of algorithmic auditing, has also long been the home of a different ethos to capital investment than Silicon Valley which includes some of the earliest and most active firms focused on reaping the rewards of investing in underrepresented groups.
-These are the key factors which give London and New York the right conditions to incubate what will become common practice for Ethical Digital.

-At the start of this tour, delegates will be facing questions such as
+At the start of this tour, delegates will be facing questions such as:

 - Risk vs reward: how do you balance conflicting ethical concerns?